Ayush1-Explorer/APK-TicTacToe/README.md

-This game was purely made with the help of with the help of AI and Chatgpt.
+This game was made with the help of with the help of AI and Chatgpt.